yueguoguo/yueguoguo.github.io/_posts/2026-04-01-conway-principle.md

 However, as with any technological wave, rapid adoption often comes with a loss of perspective.
 Maintaining clarity becomes even more critical in enterprise digitalization, where the stakes are higher and the systems more complex.
 Collaboration between human-and-agent as well as between agents is widely seen as the next frontier.
 Tools like [minus](https://minus.im), [openclaw](https://openclaw.ai/), [hermes](https://hermes-agent.nousresearch.com/docs/) have already demonstrated how individuals can leverage agents to automate tasks.
+One representative approach is OPC, or role based orchestration.
+In this model, each agent is assigned a role, and its instructions are constructed based on that role’s responsibilities.
+Frameworks and services such as gstack, superpower, [lovable](https://lovable.dev/) and superhuman largely follow this idea, though most of these only demonstrated efficacy in coding-related tasks.

-However, once we move from single-agent capability to multi-agent collaboration, a more fundamental question emerges:
+Once we move from single-agent capability to multi-agent collaboration in an organization with intensive human-to-human, human-to-agent, and agent-to-agent communications, a more fundamental question emerges:

 > Collaboration is, at its core, a problem of communication.